unicode-org/message-format-wg/exploration/data-driven-tests.md

 }
 ```

-### YAML-to-JSON test transpilation (optional)
+### Test format

+As per the 'Unicode & CLDR Data Driven Test' documentation, test and verification files are provided in JSON format.
+The proposal is to write tests in YAML and transpile them to JSON.
-JSON does not support multiline strings.
-Test files may need to include `\n` line breaks in order to capture multiline patterns, which could cause readability issues.
-YAML syntax offers improved readability in this situation.

-We can include a script that converts YAML-formatted "test" and "verify" files to JSON.
-Assuming both the YAML- and JSON-format tests are committed, the JSON can remain the single source of truth for the tests, which aligns with the expectations of Unicode Data Driven Tests.
+JSON does not support multiline strings so test files may need to include `\n` line breaks in order to capture multiline patterns, which may impact readability.
+This is the main reason not to author tests in JSON directly.
+Assuming both the source and JSON-format tests are committed to the repository, the JSON remains the single source of truth for the tests and it can be consumed by the test executor without the need for any transpilation at runtime.

+The source format should offer the following:

+- Precise control over whitespace as many MF2 tests concern this.
+- Literal newlines for use in multiline patterns.
+- Concise readable syntax.
+- Comment syntax.
+- Validation against a schema.
+- (Optional) Editor integration for syntax highlighting and validation.

+YAML fulfils these requirements and is widely used.

+There is a [test generator](https://github.com/unicode-org/conformance/tree/main/testgen) included in the 'Unicode & CLDR Data Driven Test' repository.
+At the time of writing, this is specific to number format tests and is not easily adaptable to the needs of MF2.
+It does, however, demonstrate generating JSON from source files.

 ### Test content